n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.awssns.md

 # AWS SNS

-AWS SNS node allows you to automate work in the AWS SNS platform and integrate AWS SNS with other applications. n8n has built-in support for a wide range of AWS SNS features, which includes basic operations like publishing messages.
+The AWS SNS node allows you to automate work in the AWS SNS platform and integrate AWS SNS with other applications. n8n has built-in support for a wide range of AWS SNS features, which includes basic operations like publishing messages.

 On this page, you'll find a list of operations the AWS SNS node supports and links to more resources.

-!!! note "Credentials" Refer to the [AWS SNS credentials](https://docs.n8n.io/integrations/builtin/credentials/aws/) for guidance on setting up authentication.
+!!! note "Credentials"
+    Refer to the [AWS SNS credentials](https://docs.n8n.io/integrations/builtin/credentials/aws/) for guidance on setting up authentication.

-!!! note "Examples & Templates" For example, usage and templates to help you get started, take a look at n8n's [AWS SNS integrations](https://n8n.io/integrations/aws-sns/){:target=_blank .external-link} list.
+!!! note "Examples & Templates"
+    For usage examples and templates to help you get started, take a look at n8n's [AWS SNS integrations](https://n8n.io/integrations/aws-sns/){:target=_blank .external-link} list.

 ## Basic Operations